Living with Hepatitis

 - When someone with hepatitis tries to enter, join or get services from a registered club.

 Broadly, discrimination against people with disabilities (including hepatitis) is against the law.
-The Anti-Discrimination Commission of Queensland (ADCQ) administers the Anti-Discrimination Act (1991) (QLD).
+The Queensland Human Rights Commission (QHRC) administers the Anti-Discrimination Act (1991) (QLD).
 This Act says that it is against the law to harass or treat someone unfairly because:

 - a person has hepatitis or someone thinks they have hepatitis